GTcreyon/swf-unbundler/README.md

 ## Additional Arguments
 - \--output
 	+ Specifies the path of the output file
-	+ Omitting this will result in output being stored in a file with the same name as the input file, followed by the suffix "_unpacked.swf"
+	+ Omitting this will print to stdout
 - \--verbose
 	+ Displays verbose output